 Selecting the General item will open a screen displaying a summary of basic information about the router and its activities.
 This page is also displayed when you login to the web interface.
-Information is divided into several sections, based upon the type of router activity or the properties area: Mobile Connection, Primary LAN, Peripheral Ports and System Information.
+Information is divided into several sections, based upon the type of router activity or the properties area: Mobile Connection, Primary LAN, Secondary LAN, Peripheral Ports and System Information.
+If the router is in the Ethernet switch or RS232-RS485-ETH version, there will be a Tertiary LAN section.
 If the router is WiFi equipped, there will be a WiFi section.